jxnl/blog/docs/writing/posts/lgtmk.md

 It's really that simple.

-Well, let's take a closer example of what kind of metrics we can use and how they might improve our system.
-And I'll give an intuitive understanding as to why and how some of these metrics break down.
+Well, let's take a closer look at what kind of metrics we can use and how they might improve our system.
+And I'll give an intuitive understanding of why and how some of these metrics break down.

-For the next few examples we're going to go over primarily applications in Rags.
+For the next few examples, we're going to go over primarily applications in RAG.

 ## Importance of Speed